Contribute

 The mailing list for developers: systemroles@lists.fedorahosted.org

-If you are using IRC, join the [#systemroles](irc://irc.libera.chat/systemroles)
+If you are using IRC, join the [#systemroles](irc://irc.libera.chat/systemroles) IRC channel on

 Libera.chat